Help Center

 The PerchPopper is engineered to use power efficiently and the two AA batteries typically last over a year(more info on battery life).
 Because of the long lasting battery life, the convenience of having no wires to fuss with, and the portability benefit of having no wires for those that move their coops, we only offer a battery-powered PerchPopper.
 We simply don't see any real benefit of having a plug-in version.

-The PerchPopper is designed to work with a single Best Nest Box.
-We have had customers use one PerchPopper to automate the perch bar opening on multiple Best Nest Boxes by linking perch bars together and purchasing extra spring assemblies for the linked nest boxes.
-Although customers have been successful using a single PerchPopper on multiple nest boxes, this is not a configuration that we support, due to the custom nature of this type of setup.
+Please note that although customers have been successful using a single PerchPopper on multiple nest boxes, this is not a configuration that we support, due to the custom nature of this type of setup.
 There are customer photos of this type of setup on the PerchPopper product page that you may find helpful.

 The PerchPopper is a reliable device and you should expect many years of service from it.
 However, like any any mechanical/electronic device, it needs to be set up correctly to work optimally.